fayezinislam/gke-pubsub-websocket-adapter/README.md

-The `gke-pubsub-websocket-adapter` provides an easy way to distribute [Google Cloud Pub/Sub](https://cloud.google.com/pubsub) topic messages over

-[WebSockets](https://en.wikipedia.org/wiki/WebSocket) so that they may be sent to web clients without using the `gcloud` SDK or Pub/Sub API.
+The `gke-pubsub-websocket-adapter` provides an easy way to distribute [Google Cloud Pub/Sub](https://cloud.google.com/pubsub) topic messages over [WebSockets](https://en.wikipedia.org/wiki/WebSocket) so that they may be sent to web clients without using the `gcloud` SDK or Pub/Sub API.

-## Synopsis

-The `gke-pubsub-websocket-adapter` is a tool to create the support infrastructure necessary to operate a

-load-balanced, autoscaled [GKE](https://cloud.google.com/kubernetes-engine) cluster that mirrors

-messages sent to a Pub/Sub topic to clients connecting through WebSockets.